NateDhaliwal/natedhaliwal.github.io/blog/_drafts/My-Raspberry-Pi-as-a-VSCode-Tunnel.md

 Was it possible?
 Definitely.
 I just had to look.

 ## The Solution
 Now, I have a Raspberry Pi 4B sitting around at home collecting dust.
+So what's the best thing to do with it?
+Well, for 2 years, the answer was either:
+a) Nothing
+b) Discourse Development Environment

+Having done a) for about 1-2 years and persisted with b) and failed miserably (too little RAM, and an SD Card, I think), I turned to using it to solve my problem of having no IDE.

+### 2 options
+If I wanted to use my Pi